Discrete Abelian lattice gauge theories on a ladder and their dualities with quantum clock models: Numerical investigations

-\paragraph{Results for \texorpdfstring{$N=3$}{N=3}} The $\Z_3$ LGT is studied for lengths $L=7,9,11$ and $13$.
-This model can be mapped to a $3$-clock model, which is equivalent to a $3$-state quantum Potts model with a longitudinal field, which is present in all sectors, as one can see from \eqref{eq:dual_ladder_hamiltonian_real}.
-This field is expected to disrupt any ordered state and thus it is not possible to observe a phase transition, as it is confirmed by the behaviour of the half-ladder Wilson loops shown in Fig.~\ref{fig:z3_wilson}.
-In addition, all the sectors present a deconfined point at $\lambda = 0$.
+The $\Z_3$ LGT is studied for lengths $L=7,9,11$ and $13$.
+This model can be mapped to a $3$-clock model, which is equivalent to a $3$-state quantum Potts model, with a longitudinal field presents in all sectors, as one can see from \eqref{eq:dual_ladder_hamiltonian_real}.
+This field is expected to disrupt any ordered state in the $X$-basis, hence any deconfined phase in the gauge model.
+Thus it is not possible to observe a phase transition, as confirmed by the behaviour of the half-ladder Wilson loops in Fig.~\ref{fig:wilson_loops_Z3}.
+As expected, all the sectors present a deconfined point at $\lambda = 0$.

 In the case $n=0$, for $\lambda > 0$ we recognize a quick transition to a confined phase, similar to what happens in \cite{burrello2021ladder}.
 While for $n=1$ and $2$ (which are equivalent), the model exhibits a smoother \emph{crossover} to an ordered phase characterized by a doubly-degenerate ground state, for $\lambda > 1$.
-Notice that, as discussed above, the presence of the ``skew'' longitudinal field breaks the three-fold degeneracy expected in the ordered phase of the $3$-clock model into a two-fold degeneracy only.
+In the crossover region the Wilson loops decrease much slower with respect to the $n=0$ sector.
+This could point to a new phenomenology that appears in the sectors $n=1,2$.
+A more detailed analysis of this crossover region can be found in Sec.~\ref{sub:crossover_region}.
+Notice that, as discussed above, the presence of the ``skew'' longitudinal field breaks the three-fold degeneracy, expected in an ordered phase of the $3$-clock model, into a two-fold degeneracy only.